 No matter who you are, parenting is simultaneously magical and wonderful and terrifying and worrying.
 As a mother of two, the minute my first baby, a girl, was laid on my chest after delivery, I was immediately enraptured by this perfect and beautiful little thing that I grew.

-I was confident, despite being only 22.
+I was confident, despite being in my early 20s.
 I had done my homework and I had many idealized visions of what parenting and motherhood would look like.
 Continue reading

 I have lived a lot of my life keeping quiet.
 Holding it all in.
 Talking about the crap that has happened to me has never been something that I have done.